JGRennison/OpenTTD-patches/README.md

   * Add shift-clicking on vehicle depot button to select specific depot. (added in v0.16.1)
   * Increase maximum setting limits for per-company vehicle-type limits. (added in v0.17.0)
   * Increase maximum permitted vehicle name length (added in v0.17.0), vehicle group name length (added in v0.17.2), and depot/station name lengths (added in v0.20.0).
-  * Trains break down after colliding with a road vehicle.
+  * Trains break down after colliding with a road vehicle. (added in v0.20.0).
+  * Add warning/info messages to timetable window. (added in v0.21.0).
+  * Add ctrl+click on shared list button in order/timetable window to add single vehicle to a new group. (added in v0.21.0).
   * Various minor fixes, see changelog.

 * Translations